miguelwill/perdition-proxy/README.md

 the configuration will not verify the certificate with the remote server, so it can be used for different internal servers behind a firewall.

+In the branch "debian-mariadb" use mariadb database for map servers and users

 # Volume

   * '/etc/perdition' - "configuration files and domain mapping, plus files with certificate and key"